Patient Services Manager Visa Sponsorship Jobs in South Carolina

 Which companies sponsor visas for patient services managers in South Carolina?

 The most active sponsors for patient services manager roles in South Carolina are large health systems: MUSC Health in Charleston, Prisma Health across Greenville and Columbia, and Tidelands Health along the Grand Strand.
-These organizations have established HR infrastructure for H-1B and other work visa petitions.
+These organizations have established HR infrastructure for H-1B visa and other work visa petitions.
 Smaller regional hospitals and outpatient clinic groups occasionally sponsor as well, though less consistently than major academic medical centers.

 Which visa types are most common for patient services manager roles in South Carolina?